 Take the time to find professional groups in your area and join them.
 They are great for networking and building relationships as well as learning.
 Aside from attending meetings in your area, you want to join online groups too.

-Here are a few sites where you can find relevant groups for your niche:
+Here are a few sites where you can find relevant groups in your niche:

 - LinkedIn Groups